Smithsonian (magazine): Museum Day

-Smithsonian arranges Museum Day, when museums in all 50 U.S. states offer limited free admission.
+Smithsonian arranged Museum Day, alternatively Smithsonian Day, when museums in all 50 U.S. states offered limited free admission.
 In 2018, over 1,400 museums participated.

-The offer is free admission for the ticket holder plus one guest, and this ticket is specific to the chosen museum only.
-The intention is one ticket per person.
-This is in contrast to the International Museum Day, when participating museums generally offer entirely free admission throughout the day.
+The offer included a free admission for the ticket holder plus one guest and this ticket was specific to the chosen museum only.
+The intention was for one ticket per person in contrast to the International Museum Day, when participating museums generally offer entirely free admission throughout the day.

+In 2023 and 2024, the event was cancelled with no further explanation.
+As of 2025 the web landing page redirects to the home page of the museum.

 Contributors

 Notable past and current contributors to Smithsonian have included: